-In this book on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.
+In this course on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.

 You’ll learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.

-After you use the API as a developer, you’ll then shift perspectives and “become a technical writer” tasked with documenting a new endpoint that has been added to an API.
+In this course, after you practice using an API like a developer, you’ll then shift perspectives and “become a technical writer” tasked with documenting a new endpoint that has been added to an API.

 As a technical writer, you’ll tackle each element of a reference topic in REST API documentation:

-Organizationally, this book is divided into the following sections:
+This course is organized into the following sections:

-You don’t have to read the chapters in order — skip around as you prefer.
-But some of the earlier sections on using a REST API like a developer and documenting endpoints follow a somewhat sequential order with the same weather API scenario.
+You don’t have to read the sections in order — feel free to skip around as you prefer.
+But some of the earlier sections (such as the section on Using a REST API like a developer, and the section on documenting endpoints) follow a somewhat sequential order with the same weather API scenario.

-Here are a few things you’ll need to do the exercises in this book:
+Here are a few things you’ll need to do the exercises in this course:

-If you’d prefer a short version of the course in video form, see this workshop I gave to the STC Sacramento chapter:
+If you’d prefer a short version of the course in video form, here’s a 1-hour video that covers the first three sections.
+I gave this presentation to the STC Silicon Valley chapter:

-If you’re reading this book, you most likely want to learn more about APIs.
+If you’re following this course, you most likely want to learn more about APIs.
 I publish regular articles that talk about APIs and strategies for documenting them.
 You can stay updated about these posts by subscribing to my free newsletter at https://tinyletter.com/tomjoht.